apluff/NeuroPattToolbox/README.md

 This project is licensed under the GNU General Public License Version 3 - see the LICENSE.md file for details.

 # References
-Townsend RG, Gong P. Detection and analysis of spatiotemporal patterns in brain activity, In Press, PLOS Computational Biology 2018.
+Townsend RG, Gong P. Detection and analysis of spatiotemporal patterns in brain activity, PLoS Computational Biology 14(12): e1006643, 2018.